 Purchasing Gifts for Someone

 Birthdays, holidays, graduations, and other special occasions might call for you to present someone with a gift.
-But a gift is not classified as a financial emergency since you generally have some advance notice that an occasion is coming up.
+But a gift is not classified as a financial emergency since you usually have some advance notice that an occasion is coming up.
 Plus, it’s up to you how much you spend.
-While you might want to purchase something lavish, something affordable (a book, going out for coffee or a drink) or simply a heartfelt card can suffice when money is tight.
+While you might want to purchase something lavish, something more affordable (a book, going out for coffee or a drink) or simply a heartfelt card can suffice when money is tight.

 Putting Down a Down Payment

 If you plan to buy a car or a home, putting money down can reduce the amount you need to finance.
 This will then save you money on interest over the life of the loan.
 Down payments are money that you save over time, not funds that you have to come up with on short notice.
-While it may definitely feel like an emergency when you find your dream house but haven’t yet saved enough money to buy it, this doesn’t meet the definition of a true financial emergency.
+While it may feel like an emergency when you find your dream house but haven’t yet saved enough money to buy it, this doesn’t meet the definition of a true financial emergency.

 Replacing Items in the House That Are Not Essential